Root Awakening

 He turned the phone back over.

-There was a version of tonight he had already composed.
-He’d been composing it since Alex texted three days ago to say he’d be in town and could they finally, actually, genuinely get together.
-In Dale’s version, the conversation was warm and fond and managed.
-Alex would describe the podcast, the YouTube channel, the philosophical content he was making for, presumably, seven hundred devoted listeners and a comment section full of people who quoted Marcus Aurelius at each other.
+He came prepared.
+Alex texted three days ago to say he’d be in town.
+Could they finally, actually get together?
+Dale spent the interval composing the evening.
+In his version, the conversation was warm and fond and managed.
+Alex would describe the podcast, the philosophical content he was making for, presumably, seven hundred devoted listeners and a comment section full of people who quoted Marcus Aurelius at each other.
 Dale would ask the right questions.
-He would be interested, because he was interested — Alex was genuinely, irritatingly interesting — but he would stay on the right side of the glass.
-He would give Alex the version of his own life that worked: the administrator who found meaning in systems, who’d traded the exhausting proximity of clinical work for something more sustainable, who had, actually, made peace with things.
+He would be interested, because he was interested, but he would stay on the right side of the glass.
+He would give Alex the version of his own life that worked: the administrator who found meaning in systems, who traded the exhausting proximity of clinical work for work that didn’t require him to stay open, who actually made peace with things.

 He was prepared for this conversation.

 The kratom moved through him like a slow unlocking.
 He felt the tight machinery behind his sternum begin, in increments, to idle down.
 This was what it did.
 He knew what it did.
-He ordered it anyway, every Thursday, because the unlocking felt like something he couldn’t get any other way — not from the index in his jacket pocket, not from the hour of reading before sleep, not from the careful life he had built to be livable.
-The kratom removed something.
-Some interior accountant who was always, always calculating.
+He ordered it anyway, every Thursday, because the unlocking was the one thing he couldn’t get elsewhere.
+Not from the notebook in his jacket pocket.
+Not from the reading before sleep, or the careful life he built to be livable.
+The kratom cut loose the interior accountant who was always, always calculating.

 He pressed his thumb into the wood grain of the bar.
 Felt the real texture of it.